 Unusual Options Activity Insight: Petrobras Brasileiro

-Petrobras Brasileiro (NYSE:PBR) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $11.15 following the option alert.
+On Monday, shares of Petrobras Brasileiro (NYSE:PBR) saw unusual options activity.
+After the option alert, the stock price moved down to $10.16.

 "Out of the money" contracts are unusual because they are purchased with a strike price far from the underlying asset price.
 "Out of the money" occurs when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 Buyers and sellers try to take advantage of a large profit margin in these instances because they are expecting the value of the underlying asset to change dramatically in the future.